10 Great Classroom Activities for Christmas

 1. Christmas advent calendar

-Our Christmas advent calendar is all set for 2023, so put a reminder on your class calendar to open the first door on Friday 1st December!
-It’ll provide you with a jigsaw to complete each and every day until 24th December, with each jigsaw slightly more difficult than the last.
+Our Christmas advent calendar is all set for 2024, so put a reminder on your class calendar to open the first door on Monday 2nd December!
+It’ll provide you with a jigsaw to complete each and every day until the end of term, with each jigsaw slightly more difficult than the last.

 It’s there for you to use however you want to.
 Perhaps, at the start of each day, the children can take turns to complete it on the whiteboard.
 Perhaps, the fastest finishers can complete a piece as a reward.
 Maybe you have a rota each day so each child completes the full jigsaw.
 No matter how you organise yourself, we’d love to hear if your class has completed each day’s puzzle, so do let us know via Twitter, Facebook or Instagram!